Welcome to

 😐 meh 🙂 okay 😊 good ✨ peak FULFILLMENT Before Meristem After Meristem first letter arrives 🌻 scrolling LinkedIn at 11pm feeling seen ✨

-I wake up, look at my phone and see the dreaded “NETWORKING EVENT - 6 PM” on my calendar.
+I sit down at my desk with my tea and look at my calendar for the day.
+I see the dreaded “NETWORKING EVENT - 6 PM” on my calendar.
 My stomach turns to knots and the self negotiation starts - is it really necessary for me to go?
 I probably won’t miss out on anything anyway… but you really should go because visibility is important, how will people know what you do if you don’t go?
 Ok FINE, I’ll go.

 I show up at 6pm wearing the same casual clothes I wear every day and immediately feel out of place.
 Ugh should I have worn more “professional” clothes?
 Just doesn’t feel like me… anyway too late now.

 The icebreaker activity starts - why do these always have to be so cheesy?
-Then come the breakout groups - everyone using big words and trying to sound smart and prove they’re having an impact through their work (is this real life LinkedIn?).
+Then come the breakout groups - everyone using big words and trying to sound smart and prove they’re impressive (feels like LinkedIn IRL).

 When I get home, I collapse on my couch and take what feels like the first deep breath all day.
-Why do work spaces always have to feel so uncomfortable?
+Why do these events always have to feel so cringey?

 Maybe what we need is a different kind of space.